nahtedetihw/Listening/README.md

 ## Listening is a magical tweak that will toggle noise cancellation when media is playing and toggle transparency when media is paused.
-But it also will pause media when transparency is activated and play music when noise cancellation is activated.
+But it also will pause media when transparency is activated and play media when noise cancellation is activated.